Drylozu/MeowDB.js/README.md

 console.log(objectValue.name); // While typing '.name', you'll get *autocomplete*
 // It also works when you save an MeowDBObject objectValue.info = 'Hi!';

-objectValue.save(); // This will return a plain 'Person' object.
+/// Important: Read the note in the Usage/TypeScript section. objectValue.save(); // This will return a plain 'Person' object.
 ```